TemporAlyx/StreamStableDiffusion/README.md

 # install process:
+First install the webui from https://github.com/AUTOMATIC1111/stable-diffusion-webui

+NOTE: in the webui-user.bat file, --api needs to be added to the commandline args in order for this repo to work correctly.

-First install the webui from https://github.com/AUTOMATIC1111/stable-diffusion-webui Then download this repo and run streambot.py
+Then download this repo and run streambot.py

 there may be some dependancies not installed by the webui, these can be obtained via pip, I plan on setting up a simple .bat/.sh file to make this easier in the future